czhc/securityhub-remediations/README.md

 2019-09-01 19:20:32,222: custodian.serverless:INFO Publishing custodian policy lambda function custodian-PostOpsItem
 2019-09-01 19:20:32,222: custodian.serverless:INFO Publishing custodian policy lambda function custodian-RemPA
 ```
 3. Note that the string after 'Provisioning policy lambda" matches the policy names contained within the ec2-sechub-custom-actions.yml file from the last docker command.
-The namse of the generated lambda will be composed of that policy names prefixed with "custodian-".
+The names of the generated lambdas will be composed of that policy names prefixed with "custodian-".
 Cloudwatch logs are generated following standard naming convention, /aws/lamabda/custodian-$(PolicyName)
-3. Open the Security Hub Console and click on Findings, or click https://console.aws.amazon.com/securityhub/home?region=us-east-1#/findings?search=RecordState%3D%255Coperator%255C%253AEQUALS%255C%253AACTIVE
+4. Within the Management Console, navigate to the Security Hub service.
+5. In the left hand navigation area, click on Findings.
-4. You should see a row where "Title=ec2-force-vulnerabilities", if not then in the Findings search box, type Title, under the pop-up Filters click on Title, then in the new popup, enter "ec2-force-vulnerabilities" then click Apply
+6. You should see a row where the value of the Title column is "ec2-force-vulnerabilities", if not then in the Findings search box, type Title, under the pop-up Filters click on Title, then in the new popup, enter "ec2-force-vulnerabilities" then click Apply.
-5. Click the checkbox for the finding (There should only be one at this point, but checkbox the first (most recently updated)
+7. Click the checkbox (left hand side) for the finding.
-6. Click "Actions" then in the popup click on "Ec2 DenySnapStop"
+8. In the upper right, click "Actions" then in the popup click on "Ec2 DenySnapStop"
-7. You should observe a green notification at top of page saying "Successfully send findings to Amazon CloudwatchEvents" and sometime in the future will include the action name once they implement my PFR.
+9. You should observe a green notification at top of page saying "Successfully send findings to Amazon CloudwatchEvents".
+I've submitted a request to include the action name in that message.
-8. Review the Cloudwatch log of the Lambda which got invoked.
-LogGroupNames are composed of the prefix "/aws/lambda/custodian-" followed by the policy name.
-Lines with "ERROR" indicate something is wrong.
+10. Review the Cloudwatch log of the Lambda which got invoked.
+Log Group names are composed of the prefix "/aws/lambda/custodian-" followed by the policy name, so in this case "aws/lambda/custodian-DenySnapStop".
+Within that log group, open the most recent Log stream.
+Lines with "ERROR" indicate something is wrong, please let the event facilitor know if you see an ERROR.
 You should see at least a line containing "invoking action:" for each action in the policy.
+11. Optional: Review the complete payload of the Cloudwatch event which is logged directly after a line (usually line #2) ending with the text "Processing event".
-9. Optional, you can use the AWS Console and/or cli to confirm that the instance named "RemediationTestTarget" has really be stopped, snapshotted, and the IAM Instance Profile dissassociated.
+12. Optional, you can use the AWS Console and/or cli to confirm that the instance named "RemediationTestTarget" has really be stopped, snapshotted, and the IAM Instance Profile dissassociated.
-10. Now run the following command to reassociate the InstanceProfile so the instance is ready for the next module.
+13. Now run the following command to reassociate the InstanceProfile as it's needed for the next module.
 ```
-aws ec2 associate-iam-instance-profile --iam-instance-profile Name=SecurityHubRemediationWorkshopCli --instance-id $(aws ec2 describe-instances --filters "Name=tag:Name,Values=RemediationTestTarget Name=instance-state-name,Values=stopped" --query Reservations[*].Instances[*].[InstanceId] --output text)
+aws ec2 associate-iam-instance-profile --iam-instance-profile Name=SecurityHubRemediationWorkshopCli --instance-id $(aws ec2 describe-instances --filters Name=tag:Name,Values=RemediationTestTarget Name=instance-state-name,Values=stopped --query Reservations[*].Instances[*].[InstanceId] --output text)
 ```
-11. Now run the following command to start the instance so the instance is ready for the next module.
+14. Now run the following command to start the instance so the instance is ready for the next module.
 ```
-aws ec2 start-instances --instance-ids $(aws ec2 describe-instances --filters "Name=tag:Name,Values=RemediationTestTarget" --query Reservations[*].Instances[*].[InstanceId] --output text)
+aws ec2 start-instances --instance-ids $(aws ec2 describe-instances --filters Name=tag:Name,Values=RemediationTestTarget Name=instance-state-name,Values=stopped --query Reservations[*].Instances[*].[InstanceId] --output text)
 ```
 ## Module 3 - Automated Remediations - GuardDuty DNS Event on EC2 Instance
 1. Run the following command which runs a policy named [ec2-sechub-remediate-severity-with-findings](https://github.com/FireballDWF/securityhub-remediations/blob/master/module3/ec2-sechub-remediate-severity-with-findings.yml) which instructs Cloud Custodian to dynamically generate and deploy a lambda, which will be invoked when [SecurityHub generates a Cloudwatch Event](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cloudwatch-events.html) when sent a finding.
 In this module, the finding will be triggered when GuardDuty generates a finding, and the severity of the is greater than or equal to 31, and the EC2 instance has any vulnerability previously reported to SecurityHub
 ```
-docker run -it --rm --group-add 501 -v /home/ec2-user/environment/securityhub-remediations/output:/home/custodian/output:rw -v /home/ec2-user/environment/securityhub-remediations:/home/custodian/securityhub-remediations:ro -v /home/ec2-user/.aws:/home/custodian/.aws:ro ${SECHUBWORKSHOP_CONTAINER} run --cache-period 0 -s /home/custodian/output --profile cc -c /home/custodian/securityhub-remediations/module3/ec2-sechub-remediate-severity-with-findings.yml
+docker run -it --rm --group-add 501 -v /home/ec2-user/environment/securityhub-remediations/output:/home/custodian/output:rw -v /home/ec2-user/environment/securityhub-remediations:/home/custodian/securityhub-remediations:ro -v /home/ec2-user/.aws:/home/custodian/.aws:ro ${SECHUBWORKSHOP_CONTAINER} run --cache-period 0 -s /home/custodian/output -c /home/custodian/securityhub-remediations/module3/ec2-sechub-remediate-severity-with-findings.yml
 ```
 2. Next run the following command which leverages [Systems Manager's Run Command](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html) to run an "nslookup" command on the ec2 instance tag:Name RemediationTestTarget where it's looking up a dns name which [GuardDuty will detect as Command and Control activity](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_backdoor.html#backdoor7)
 ```
-aws ssm send-command --document-name AWS-RunShellScript --parameters commands=["nslookup guarddutyc2activityb.com"] --targets "Key=tag:Name,Values=RemediationTestTarget" --comment "Force GuardDutyFinding" --cloud-watch-output-config CloudWatchLogGroupName=/aws/ssm/AWS-RunShellScript,CloudWatchOutputEnabled=true --profile cc
+aws ssm send-command --document-name AWS-RunShellScript --parameters commands=["nslookup guarddutyc2activityb.com"] --targets "Key=tag:Name,Values=RemediationTestTarget" --comment "Force GuardDutyFinding" --cloud-watch-output-config CloudWatchLogGroupName=/aws/ssm/AWS-RunShellScript,CloudWatchOutputEnabled=true
 ```
 3. As it can take a long time (more than 20 minutes often around 2 hours) for GuardDuty to generate a DNS based finding, please proceed to the next module, then come back to the next review step later.
-4. Review the Logs via https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logStream:group=/aws/lambda/custodian-ec2-sechub-remediate-severity-with-findings;streamFilter=typeLogStreamPrefix
+4. Review the Logs via https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logStream:group=/aws/lambda/custodian-ec2-sechub-remediate-severity-with-findings;streamFilter=typeLogStreamPrefix {TODO} fix us-east-1 reference, describe what to do.

 ## Module 4 - Automated Remediations - Vulnerability Event on EC2 Instance with Very Risky Configuration
 1. Run the following command, which invokes Cloud Custodian to run a policy named [ec2-public-ingress-hubfinding](https://github.com/FireballDWF/securityhub-remediations/blob/master/module4/ec2-public-ingress-hubfinding.yml) which filters for a high risk configuation (Details TODO).